Ocean -- Preschool & Kindergarten

 Ocean

-In the texture table place sand, water, salt, food color, shells, ocean animals, buckets and shovels.
+In the texture table place sand or water, salt, food color, shells, ocean animals, buckets and shovels.

 Aquarium Rocks